asmodianx/security_timesavers/zettle/readme.md

-# Vanilla Zettelkasten
+# Zettelkasten

 A minimalist, privacy-first, single-file Zettelkasten note-taking tool.
-Built entirely with vanilla HTML, CSS, and JavaScript.
+Built entirely with HTML, CSS, and JavaScript.

 There are no databases to set up, no servers to run, and no dependencies to install.
 Your notes live entirely within your browser's local storage, ensuring complete privacy and offline availability.